lnfernux/lnfernux.github.io/_posts/2023-11-12-ShareYourWork.md

 subtitle: How to get started sharing what you create and a book-review, of sorts.
 tags:
   - Book review
-  -
 published: true
 author: author_infernux
 image: /img/avatar-icon.png
 ---

 Early on in my career I had this weird aversion for people who wrote blogs.
-I'm pretty sure at least part of it was a result of the nordic phenomenon called the Law of Jante, which can be summarized as a code of conduct used colloquially to denote a social attitude of disapproval towards expressions of individuality and personal success (thanks Wikipedia).
+I'm pretty sure at least part of it was a result of the nordic phenomenon called the Law of Jante, which can be summarized as a code of conduct used colloquially to denote a social attitude of disapproval towards expressions of individuality and personal success (*thanks Wikipedia*).

+And, while the *actually* originates from fiction, you can certainly notice it's effect to a certain extent.

 > You're not to think you know more than we do.

-When I read blogs online I thought to myself; Why are they sharing this?
+When I read blogs online I used to think to myself; Why are they sharing this?
 What are they hoping to gain by writing articles, posting to Twitter and talking at conferences?
-Mindless self-promotion for personal gain?
+Personal gain, influence and fame? *Or is there something else at play here?*

 > You're not to think you are anything special.

-If you find yourself in agreement with what I just wrote or hold similiar views, please take a minute to reflect on who writes all the answers on StackOverflow, Microsoft Techcommunity and that blog you keep refering to for work and so on.
+If you find yourself in agreement with what I just wrote or hold similiar views, please take a minute to reflect on who writes all the answers on StackOverflow, Microsoft Techcommunity and the blogs you keep going to for work, and so on.

 It's obvious to me now that my take on blogging was wrong, but it took some time to actually understand why.
 The two main things I learned was the following;